In RA format

 Saimir Pirgu was born in September 1981 in Albania.
 For his vocal studies, he came to Italy, where is still living.

-I heard him five times at the Wiener Staatsoper, with very mixed results.
+I heard him several times at the Wiener Staatsoper, with very mixed results.
 He was a fine Nemorino

 (the 2004 performance I saw was his debut in Vienna, and it was more than remarkable for a debut), and above all, a truly excellent